 “Nothing is drier than a description that is just a list of features, with no energy to it.
 That product could be anything, but your buyer isn’t interested as you’re not taking the time to really engage with them.

 Good writers talk directly to the customer, in a bid to create a relationship with them.
-The more successful they are, the more likely the reader is to buy,” says Holly Bateson, content writer at EliteAssignmentHelp.
+The more successful they are, the more likely the reader is to buy,” says Holly Bateson, a content writer.

 For example, say you’re selling products for young women, interested in fashion.